Protective measures against COVID-19 for library users

-The library is intended to cover all disciplines in the Islamic studies area: Arabic language, Quran exegesis, theology, law and jurisprudence, history, philosophy, Sufism, science… It offers more than 20,000 classical texts of the Arab-Islamic heritage, but also many studies in Arabic or European languages.
+The library is intended to cover all disciplines in the field of Islamic studies: Arabic language, Quranic exegesis, theology, law and jurisprudence, history, geography, philosophy, Sufism, science, etc. It offers more than 20,000 classical texts of the Arab-Islamic heritage, as well as scholarship in Arabic or European languages.
 Many PhD dissertations are also available on site.

 The library also offers its readers free consultation of the digital libraries JSTOR and Cairn.

-The library collection is available through our online catalog, AlKindi.
-In order for the data of the Arabic heritage to benefit from all the possibilities offered by recent technologies, our software AlKindi is evolving!
+The library collection is available through our online catalog.
+In order for the data of the Arabic heritage to benefit from all the possibilities offered by recent technologies, our software Diamond-ILS is evolving!
 You can now access a new generation catalogue (FRBR standards), displaying richer data in a more efficient way.

 The library is open to the public on Tuesdays, Wednesdays, Thursdays and Fridays from 9 a.m. to 5 p.m.
 Check the online calendar.

 The library welcomes students and researchers from the master level.
 Readers receive the books they had requested at their tables.
 Any consultation is done on site.
 The annual registration fee is 50 EGP.
 A simple ID or passport is enough to register.

 Photocopies are charged 0.30 EGP per A4 page (maximum 60 A4-pages per week, 30 A4-pages per monograph, no complete book).
 Photocopies are delivered the following week.

 The library is at the Dominican Priory, 1, al-Ṭarābishī, al-ʿAbbāssiyya, Cairo (Metro station el-Geish).